 If you find the conversation becoming tough, you can reassure your interviewer that you’re flexible and can be molded to suit their needs.
 Back this up with past challenges, results, and solutions.

-If you found these tips helpful, visit our website for more articles on training and development and lots of courses to help you progress in your career.
+If you found these tips about develop employability skills helpful, visit our website for more training and development courses to help you progress in your career.

 If you’re not subscribed to our newsletter, sign up here and you’ll get monthly tips and course suggestions to help you become more efficient in your job.